dmbarbour/awelon/AboutABC.md

 ABC is designed primarily for reactive demand programming (RDP), which naturally has both spatial idempotence and causal commutativity.
 By requiring these properties, ABC code can be uniformly optimized without tracking usage context.

-Fortunately, it is possible to achieve spatial idempotence and causal commutativity even for imperative programming.
-These properties can be enforced via the effects model, by careful design of capabilities.
-Affine or linear capabilities - representing threads or objects - renders spatial idempotence irrelevant (since you can't duplicate the expression).
-Causal commutativity results in minimal, promise-like synchronization with a natural DAG.
-If necessary, race condition indeterminism can be modeled by [oracle machine](http://en.wikipedia.org/wiki/Oracle_machine) capabilities.
+Fortunately, it is not difficult to enforce spatial idempotence and causal commutativity even for imperative programming styles.
+Primarily, one favors linear objects such that duplicate effects cannot be expressed and effects for each object are serialized.
+Where necessary, capability secure [oracle machine](http://en.wikipedia.org/wiki/Oracle_machine) idioms allow controlled expression of race conditions.

 Spatial idempotence and causal commutativity offer valuable properties for equational reasoning and optimizations.
 ABC programs can be manipulated in many ways similar to pure functions.